CCD/CMOS Cleaning Tutorial

 • Use very short "staccato" bursts, no more than a one second shot; "freezing" will only occur when you use a prolonged stream of air.

 Using these guidelines, we have never had any problems with canned air.
-If by some chance the canned air cannot remove the dastardly stuck-on specks, try ignoring them for a day or two, in many cases, they will pop off on their own.
-If you can determine that the speck is a dust mote and NOT a big particle of debris or grit which canned air should be able to remove, then it should be safe to proceed with a wet cleaning.
+If you can determine that a stuck-on speck is a dust mote and NOT a big particle of debris or grit which canned air should be able to remove, then it should be safe to proceed with a wet cleaning.
 If it definitely is an unmovable piece of grit that canned-air, a sensor brush or cloth cannot budge or you're not sure what to do, then, by all means, send it to the manufacturer for cleaning.

 What's brown and sounds like a bell?
 Dung.